This site provides resources for international ESL/EFL teachers, to safeguard English for:

 These teachers may be native speakers but may not have a background in linguistics.
 They may not understand how second languages are acquired.
 They may not be able to convey what they know about their own language to speakers of other languages.
 It may not be as easy as they thought.

 We aim to provide key components for success.
-Find Tips on our linguistics, education, and ESL/EFL blogs.
-To have your weekly blog delivered to your email or receive FREE lesson plans, resources and notifications you are invited to comment on the blogs in order to establish connections with other teachers and learners of English.
+Find Tips on our linguistics, education, and ESL/EFL BLOGS.
+To be notified about updates, promotions, new resources and guest blogs, SIGN UP HERE.
+Find FREE lesson plans and other valuable resources HERE.
+You are invited to comment on the blogs, in order to establish connections with other teachers and learners of English.
 This website is a communication platform for both teachers, students and otherwise buffs and nerds.

 DID YOU KNOW THESE ‘INCONVENIENT’ TRUTHS?